andreterceiro/treemap/README.md

 Let's think.
 We need to allocate all the parts in a big part, who needs to be a perfect rectangle (or a square).

 I chatted with Chat GPT to try to understand better the problem.
-Let's talk about the understand:
+Let's talk about my understand:

 We will try to build a treemap with the numbers 1, 2, 10, 20, 50.